GlennOu66304/udacity-p5-game-final/Project Reading comments.md

 ### Product Profile:

-<br>1.Fuctions You want to achieve:
+#### 1.Fuctions You want to achieve:

 1.Players acould move to the river.

 2.Allow the palyers to avoid the crash with bugs.

-<br>2.Objects: Bugs and players
+#### 2.Objects: Bugs and players

-<br>3.Enviroments: River and grass land
+#### 3.Enviroments: River and grass land

 ### divide it into code perspective:

+Project fold Files orgnazized:

-Whloe project is composed with CSS file, JS file , index.html file, Read.md 4 files, app.js will utilize JS feature to build:
+Whloe project is composed with CSS file, JS file , index.html file, Read.md 4 files, Once the project is loading, the resources.js will cache  image sources, and project features is achieved in app.js, and engine.js repeats this process. all images resources could be found in images,Css doesn't perform alot in this projec.

+app.js will utilize JS feature to build:

 --Bugs and player object builiding